 The GTL currently evaluates the material properties of soils and structural backfills; studies the interaction with structural elements such as steel, concrete, geosynthetics, or timber that are used for bridge foundations and retaining wall systems; and assesses geostructural aspects related to pavements.
 Testing is also performed to calibrate models for advanced numerical modeling.

 Recent Accomplishments and Contributions

 The GTL contributes to transportation agencies through material testing and technical assistance.
-In addition, research conducted by the Geotechnical Research Program has recently led to the development of the following key accomplishments:
+In addition, research conducted by the Geotechnical Research Program has recently led to the development of the following key accomplishments and deliverables:

 - Design and Construction Guidelines for Geosynthetic Reinforced Soil (GRS) Abutments and Integrated Bridge Systems (IBSs) (FHWA-HRT-17-080).

 - Deep Foundation Load Test Database, version 2 (DFLTD v.2).

 - Protocols for the use of high-speed inertial profilers to quantify the bump at the end of a bridge.

 - Methodologies to measure super-substructure thermal interaction for integral and semi-integral abutments.

 - Inaugural Geo-Structural Aspects of Pavements for Highways, Railways, and Airfields Conference (GAP-2019).

 - Constitutive soil model for crushed, manufactured open-graded structural backfills.